 Changing your air filter is probably the single most easy thing you can do to prevent your furnace and your wallet from dying a slow painful death.
 Most air filters cost less than $20 and take less than 2 minutes to change.
-But if DIY isn’t your jam, no worries checking your air filter is part of Capital Heating & Cooling’s furnace and AC maintenance checklist.
-However, maintenance visits typically happen roughly six months apart and most filters should be changed every 30-90 days, depending on your lifestyle and type and efficiency of air filter.
+But if DIY isn’t your jam, no worries checking your air filter is part of Capital Heating & Cooling’s furnace and furnace and AC maintenance checklist.
+However, maintenance visits typically happen roughly six months apart and most filters should be changed every 30-90 days, depending on your lifestyle and the type and efficiency of the air filter.

 6 Easy Steps to Change Your Air Filter at Home

 There should be a switch that looks like a light switch located close to your furnace.
 Turn it off.

 Your air filter is most likely located right next to your furnace; look for a slot where an air filter should fit.
 What you are on the lookout for is a 1″ wide hinged or removable cover.
 If you have a thicker filter that is 4″ or more, the slot should match accordingly.
 Depending on the unit, some air filters are turned vertically or horizontally.
 This one is positioned vertically.

 4. Check to see if it’s the RIGHT FILTER!

 Now this is the step many How to “Change Your Air Filter” blog posts and YouTube videos miss.
 While the filter size is printed on the filter, you also measure the media cabinet (the metal box that holds the filter) to double check.
 It’s easy to grab a 16x24x1 instead of a 16x25x1 like this one from the store!